pkosiec/mongo-seeding/README.md

 };
 ```

-You can overwrite any field you want.
+You can overwrite any property you want by passing partial config object to `seedDatabase` function.

 ### Debug output
 To see debug output just set environmental variable `DEBUG` to `mongo-seeding` before starting your Node.js app: